-Prerequisite: CSC 282 and 345.
+Prerequisite: CSC 345.
 The fundamentals of data communications and computer networking.
 Topics include data encoding and transmission methods, as well as network architecture and protocol.
 The OSI reference model will be used as the basis of study.
+Three hours of lecture in a computer lab setting.